gncnpk/google-maps-rap-helper/README.md

 # google-maps-rap-helper
-Provides enhancements to the Report a Problem workflow on Google Maps.
+Provides enhancements to the "Add a place" and "Edit information" screens on Google Maps.